 Not the Ultimate Symbology–the Next Symbology

-Let’s be clear: Ultracode is not the …”one symbology that could do it all.”
+Ultracode is not the one symbology that could do it all.
 But Ultracode is proposed to be the symbology that will do what is next.
 Consider this:

-- The largest selling barcode scanner on the planet is not a scanner—it is the smartphone
+- The largest selling barcode scanner on the planet is not a scanner—it is a smartphone

-- Smartphone camera resolution is equal to and often better than many industrial 2D scanners
+- Smartphone camera resolution is equal to or better than some industrial 2D scanners

 - Many barcode applications are moving to 2D symbologies

 - 2D symbols are more size efficient and have error correction not available in 1D barcodes